TaitoUnited/full-stack-template/README.md

 ### Integration and end-to-end tests

-All integration and end-to-end test suites are run automatically after application has been deployed to dev environment (see `Dockerfile.test` files).
-Integration and end-to-end tests are grouped in independent test suites (see `suite-*.sh` and `zuite-*.sh` files) and data is cleaned up before each them by running `taito init --clean`.
+All integration and end-to-end test suites are run automatically after application has been deployed to dev environment.
+Build stage of a production container (`Dockerfile.build`) is used for running the tests and, thus, any test tools installed as development dependency can be used for executing the tests.

+Integration and end-to-end tests are grouped in independent test suites (see `suite-*.sh` and `zuite-*.sh` files).
+Suites are kept independent by cleaning up data before each suite execution (`taito init --clean`).
 If, however, data cleanup is not necessary, you can turn it off with the `ci_exec_test_init` setting in `taito-config.sh`.
+Environment specific test suite parameters are configured in `taito-config.sh` and they are passed to test suites in `package.json` located in project root folder.

 You can run integration and end-to-end tests manually with the `taito test:ENV [CONTAINER] [SUITE]` command, for example `taito test:dev server suite-xx`.
-Environment specific test suite parameters are configured in `taito-config.sh` and they are passed to test suites in `package.json`.
+When executing tests manually, the development container (`Dockerfile`) is used for executing the tests.

 ## Structure